mbrevda/react-image/README.md

   >
 ```

-### If non of the images could be loaded, a fallback element can be shown:
+### Show a fallback element if non of the images could be loaded:
 ```js
 const myComponent = () =>
   <Img